EugenieChabenat/objaverse-handling/README.md

 4. The file ```config.ini``` shows the paths used by default.
 Change any of these variables as necessary.

 #### When downloading objects for the first time
-please specify:
+One has to specify:
-- the csv file from which to get the names of the categories
+- the file from which to get the names of the categories (.csv format)
 - the number of categories to download
-- the number of objects for each categories
+- the number of objects to download from each category
 - the file where to store the dictionary of uids
-- the name of the worksheet
+- the name of the worksheet in which will be stored the location of the downloaded models.

 #### When downloading missing objects
-please specify:
+One has to specify:
-- the file with the dictionary of uids (modified)
+- the file with the dictionary of uids (that has been modified when curating the models)
-- the file with the removed uids
+- the file with the removed uids (created when curating the models)
-- the file where to store the new dict (or always overwrite?)
+- the file where to store the new dictionary of uids
-- the worksheet where to store updated files
+- the worksheet where to store updated location of the downloaded models.